Spiking Deep Residual Network: Building Spiking ResNet

+Different from linear structures employed in previous methods, the topology of residual network is a directed acyclic graph.
+This makes normalisation methods in previous literature incompatible.
+When we convert residual network to its spiking version, new synaptic weights are introduced in shortcuts as SNN creates synaptic connections between any two neighboured layers of neurons.
+Although the original weights in shortcuts are set to 1 to perform identity mapping, those weights should also be scaled accordingly as weights in convolutional synapses being normalised.
+Otherwise, if we normalise stacked layers only, i.e., convolutional synapses, firing rates of spiking neurons would notably deviate from their corresponding activations.
+In Figure \ref{fig:fm}, we demonstrated an example of mismatch between firing rates and activations with the shortcuts unnormalised.

-Here, we consider the case of a basic residual block in Figure \ref{fig:basic}.
-We let $max_1$, $max_2$, $max_3$ denote max activations in ReLU1, ReLU2 and ReLU3, respectively. $W_1$, $b_1$, $W_2$, $b_2$ are weights and biases in Conv1 and Conv2.
-For this block, its input is $x$ from ReLU1 and its output is
+To derive a good conversion model to scale shortcut, we consider the case of a basic residual block in ResNet, shown in Figure \ref{fig:basic} (a).
+Let $max_{in}$, $max_{int}$, $max_{out}$ denote max activations in input $X$, intermediate ReLU unit, output ReLU unit, respectively. $W_1$, $b_1$, $W_2$, $b_2$ are weights and biases in two weight layers.
+The original output of a basic residual block is determined by following equation: